Do I Need to Go to Court If I File for Bankruptcy in Pennsylvania?

 There are multiple reasons why attending the 341 Meeting is required since it serves to protect the debtor’s best interest.
 While creditors rarely appear in the 341 Meeting, when they do, is usually because they want to claim a disputed security interest or because there is disagreement about an amount owed.
 Attendance to the meeting can ensure that the U.S. Trustee hears your side.

-The U.S. Trustee leads the 341 meeting.
-The U.S. Trustee is an attorney designated under the U.S. Bankruptcy Code to review your debts.
-His role serves to ensure there are no U.S. Bankruptcy Code violations in the decisions regarding debt “discharge” or elimination—essentially lawfully deciding what will be sold and distributed to pay your debts.
-The U.S. Trustee generally leads this meeting.
+If you filed Chapter 13, an attorney from the Standing Chapter 13 Trustee’s office will conduct the meeting.
+Chapter 7 debtors will meet with an attorney who was appointed as a Chapter 7 trustee.
+In many cases, these attorneys are current bankruptcy lawyers practicing for other firms in the area.
+In either case, the trustee’s role is to ensure there are no U.S. Bankruptcy Code violations in the decisions regarding debt “discharge” or elimination—essentially lawfully deciding what will be sold and distributed to pay your debts.
+The trustee generally leads this meeting.
 The information learned in the 341 Meeting serves many purposes.
 For example, everyone who files bankruptcy has to “pass” the “Means Test.”
-The Means Test is the legal analysis used to determine eligibility to file for bankruptcy and if the petition corresponds to the appropriate chapter of the U.S. Bankruptcy Code.
+The Means Test is the legal analysis used to determine eligibility to file for bankruptcy and if the petition corresponds to the appropriate Chapter of the U.S. Bankruptcy Code.
 Your attorney will likely discuss the details of the Means Test at the onset of the case.

-Moreover, at the 341 Meeting, the U.S. Trustee orally examines debtors to ensure that he or she is competent and understands the consequences of filing for bankruptcy, and will typically as the following questions:
+Moreover, at the 341 Meeting, the bankruptcy trustee orally examines debtors to ensure that they are competent and understands the consequences of filing for bankruptcy and will typically as the following questions:

 - The potential consequences of seeking a bankruptcy discharge and the effects on credit history.

 - The reasons for filing under a particular chapter of the U.S. Bankruptcy Code.